ljpengelen/markdown-to-pdf/examples/employment-history.md

 Apache Cordova in combination with React and previously Backbone.js.
 {: .mobile-technologies}

-Docker, Linode, Amazon AWS, Jenkins, Ansible, and Terraform.
+Docker, Linode, AWS, Jenkins, Ansible, and Terraform.
 {:.operations-technologies}

 ### ISAAC - 2014 - 2016